-We may seek additional equity or debt financing in the future to satisfy capital requirements, respond to adverse developments or changes in our circumstances or unforeseen events or conditions, or fund organic or inorganic growth.
+June 15, 2023 (assuming the exercise of all outstanding Warrants and the conversion of Investor Notes), respectively.
+Sales of a substantial number of Registered Securities, or the perception that those sales might occur, could result in a significant decline in the public trading price of our securities and could impair our ability to raise capital through the sale or issuance of additional equity securities.
+We are unable to predict the effect that such sales may have on the prevailing market price of our securities.
 We cannot assure you that financing will be available in amounts or on terms acceptable to us, if at all.
 In the event that additional financing is required from third party sources, we may not be able to raise it on acceptable terms or at all.
-See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our business plans require a significant amount of capital.
+See "Risk Factors - Risks Relating to Our Business and Industry - Our business plans require a significant amount of capital.
 In addition, our future capital needs may require us to sell additional equity or debt securities that may dilute our shareholders or introduce covenants that may restrict our operations or our ability to pay dividends."
 The issuance and sale of additional equity would also result in further dilution to our shareholders.
 The incurrence of indebtedness would result in increasing fixed obligations and could result in operating covenants that would restrict our operations.
 The feasibility of such plan is contingent upon many factors out of our control, including the severity of the impact of the COVID-19 pandemic on the Chinese economy and our business operations, which is highly uncertain and difficult to predict.